Better Alternatives to Unhealthy Relating

 Negative Insinuation

-This is the use of subtleties, such as veiled comments, innuendo, tonal inflection, and body language to insult, or to imply another’s inferiority.
+Similar to the above, this is the use of subtleties, such as innuendo, veiled comments, tonal inflection, and body language to insult, or to imply another’s inferiority.
 Because the forms it takes are intangible and somewhat subjective, it is possible for the offender to deny meaning what seemed clearly insinuated.
-By contrast, love is kind.
+By contrast, love is kind and not rude.

 Gang Stalking